Kylar22/xdesign-task/README.md

 ## Installation

-The Git repo is set up using Node and NPM, which are pre-requisites for installation
+The project is set up using Node and NPM, which are pre-requisites for installation

 To install the project: